-When you get hungry, stop off at the Covered Market, with a range of stalls from local producers as well as cafés and sandwich bars (open 10am–4.30pm on Sundays) where you can eat in or grab a picnic to eat by the river at the Botanical Gardens.
-Or take a 45-minute walk across Port Meadow to The Trout, a 17th-century riverside pub that featured in the Inspector Morse books and does great gastropub-style food by the fire in winter or on the sunny terrace in summer.
+When you get hungry, stop off at the Covered Market, which has a range of stalls from local food producers as well as cafés and sandwich bars (open 10am–4pm on Sundays) where you can either eat in or grab a picnic to eat by the river at the Botanical Gardens.
+Or take a 45-minute walk across Port Meadow to The Trout, a 17th-century riverside pub that featured in the Inspector Morse books and does great gastropub-style food, served by the fire in winter or on the sunny terrace in summer.

 Or in summer there’s a good punting spot further upriver near the Cherwell Boathouse.
-You’re a bit further out of town here so it’s not quite as busy, and you can get a jug of Pimms from their River Bar to take out on the water with you.
+You’re a bit further out of town here so the river’s not quite as busy, and you can get a jug of Pimms from the Boathouse’s River Bar to take out on the water with you.
 Head upriver for about 30 minutes and you’ll get to the Victoria Arms pub, which has a big beer garden and plenty of spots to park your punt.
 Then paddle back to the Boathouse for an early dinner before leaving Oxford and heading home.